 Yamhill sixth-grader Kaylee Williams was diagnosed with Type One Diabetes last month.
 As she and her family raise the money to get her a diabetic alert dog, Kaylee is adapting to her disease and getting back into the routine of school and being a normal kid.

-Kaylee Williams, prepares to test her blood sugar as her teacher, Michael Buehler, makes an entry in her notes.
-Y-C sixth graders received an ice cream treat as a reward for their collective good behavior at Outdoor School; Williams, who was unable to attend Outdoor School, needed to take insulin before joining her classmates in their reward.
+Kaylee prepares to test her blood sugar as her teacher, Michael Buehler, makes an entry in her notes.
+Y-C sixth graders received an ice cream treat as a reward for their collective good behavior at Outdoor School; Kaylee, who was unable to attend Outdoor School, needed to take insulin before joining her classmates in their reward.

-Kelly Williams, right, pricks the finger of her daughter, Kaylee Williams, for a blood glucose test Wednesday, May 31, at the family's home north of Yamhill.
+Kelly Williams, right, pricks the finger of her daughter, Kaylee Williams, for a blood glucose test at the family's home.
 Kaylee must test her blood sugar between five and 10 times a day.